TheHolyChickn/latex-hub/README.md

   ]
 }
 ```
-- preamble templates are stored in the map `preambles.templates`, and take the for
+- preamble templates are stored in the map `preambles.templates`, and take the form
 ```json
 "template-name": [
   "a list of file_names from existing preamble snippet files, which combine to form the template"